When, Why, and How to Pivot a Startup

 Let's begin by noting that the business pivot process can be different for startups and established companies.

 • For startups pivoting is more about being agile and open to fast changes and iterations in order to achieve a more sustainable vision and business model.
 Typically, this is based on startup analytics and the feedback given by early adopters and first customers.
-Since their resources are limited, pivoting may be an urgent necessity, determining the project's survival chances, especially if there's a need to pivot a software startup.
+Since their resources are limited, pivoting may be an urgent necessity, determining the project's survival chances, especially if there's a need to pivot software startup decisions.

 • More established businesses, however, usually have larger customer bases and resources, which allows them to shape their business model more gradually.
 As a rule, mature companies are less flexible about trying completely new routes, as keeping their loyal customers and growing the revenue are their areas of focus.